Yannick H.,

 Does your IT understand what the business really needs?

-Is your IT perceived as a partner or an obstacle?
+Is your IT perceived as a partner—or as an obstacle?

 67% of your employees know the policies.
 They ignore them anyway.